Why Some Dog Bite Cases Are Not Accepted

 To better understand how dog bite lawsuits work, review this case illustration.
 It may be similar to your case and/or answer questions you may have.

-Mr. Davis was contacted by the parents of a 15 year old boy who was severely injured by a dog on private property.
+Davis Law Group was was contacted by the parents of a 15 year old boy who was severely injured by a dog on private property.
 It turns out the young boy had been trespassing on the dog owner’s property.
 While the boy was walking across the dog owner’s property, the animal chased him down and inflicted severe bite marks on the boy’s face, arms and legs.

 The insurance company had a compelling argument.
 Mr. Davis could not find any evidence to show that the dog had bitten other trespassers before the boy was injured.
 Had this evidence existed, it might have been possible to argue that the dog owner knew that people walked across his property and that his dog represented a danger.
 With this prior knowledge, it might have been possible to argue that the dog owner was negligent for failing to keep trespassers off his property, or failed to control his dog, or failed to warn trespassers that they would encounter a dangerous dog.